 - a very low susceptibility to Event Risk.

-CIMA has responded to the call for good governance with the introduction of a Statement of Guidance on Corporate Governance for Regulated Mutual Funds.
+CIMA has responded to the call for good governance with the introduction of a Statement of Guidance on Corporate Governance for Licensees and separately for Regulated Mutual Funds.
 Equally, the private sector in the Cayman Islands has responded to the call for independent directors, to the point where almost 80% of new funds tracked have independent directors.

 The Cayman Islands Government